 Sashe Dimitroff has successfully represented U.S. and international companies in courts and arbitral tribunals around the world, including the London Court of International Arbitration (“LCIA”), the International Chamber of Commerce (“ICC”), the International Center for the Settlement of Investment Disputes in Paris (“ICSID”), the International Center for Dispute Resolution in Miami (“ICDR”), the International Trade Commission in Washington, D.C. (“ITC”) and others.
 He has won multi-million dollar awards in prosecuting his clients' claims and has successfully defended Fortune 100 companies in multi-plaintiff lawsuits alleging up to $300 million in damages.
 His experience also includes protecting assets or obtaining fraudulently hidden assets in foreign jurisdictions.
-Mr. Dimitroff was recognized as a Texas Super Lawyer in International, Energy & Natural Resources, Business Litigation in 2013.
+Mr. Dimitroff was recognized as a Texas Super Lawyer in International, Energy & Natural Resources, Business Litigation, 2013-2014.

 Mr. Dimitroff's practice traditionally has included representing clients in commercial matters involving energy disputes, breach of contract and commercial fraud, oil and gas litigation, toxic tort disputes, financial matters and internal investigations.
 He also develops "preventative law" strategies for corporations to avoid future claims and, if the need arises, prepare them to defend claims.

 An Adjunct Professor at the University of Houston Law School, Mr. Dimitroff teaches International Risk Management in Oilfield Services to law students.
 Qatar University College of Law invited him to lecture to energy lawyers and executives on the commercial and litigation options when catastrophic events disrupt international energy projects.
 He has spoken extensively on international arbitration and litigation topics in other forums, including in Moscow, London, Kazakhstan and Mexico.

 Selected Client Representations